MichealRollins-Green/Driver-ASE/README.md

 #### You will need to install the software below as well.

-#### NOTE: The URLs provided below may change or the page they direct to may no longer be available, so if that happens the software will need to be aquired elsewhere.
+#### NOTE: The URLs provided below may change or the page they direct to may no longer be available.
+If that happens, the software will need to be aquired elsewhere.
 Also, the commands below are optional other than the software that requires configure and make to be run.

 ##### If you don't have root permissions to install the software, contact your system admin to have the software installed.